Physical Education & Athletics

 Our physical education curriculum is designed to use drills and games to develop health and fitness, provide opportunities for self-expression, and teach valuable concepts — such as sportsmanship, self-discipline, and leadership.

 Physical education activities are presented in a sequential manner, with each learned skill acting as a foundation for more advanced activities.
 As students progress through the curriculum, new activities offer additional opportunities to improve hand/eye and perceptual/motor coordination.
 Physical education activities include cooperative games, softball, badminton, tennis, lacrosse, basketball, football, soccer, volleyball, baseball, and hockey.

 In the winter all students have health classes integrated into their physical education program.
 Health classes are designed to address health issues related to the students’ social environment equipping them with skills necessary to make appropriate choices.

-Brain Gym is movement-based learning.
-The movements are designed to support a child as they discover reading, handwriting, spelling, or math.
+Movement-based learning is designed to support a child as they discover reading, handwriting, spelling, or math.
 These natural movements enhance learning by addressing the sensory elements involved in the integration of new ideas.
-The Brain Gym movements facilitate the flow of information in the brain, restoring students’ innate ability to learn and function at top efficiency.
+These gross motor movements facilitate the flow of information in the brain, restoring students’ innate ability to learn and function at top efficiency.
 Specific exercises can address:

 - Posture control